Northern Shrimp Amendment 4

 Public Hearings

-The Atlantic States Marine Fisheries Commission has scheduled a public hearing to gather input on the amendment:
+The Atlantic States Marine Fisheries Commission conducted the following public hearings to gather input on the amendment:

 Public Comment